-This Plan proposes a uniform density for the entire area of CRN-0.5 C-0.5 R-0.5 H-35 with the exception of the southeast quadrant, where heights of up to 40 feet would be allowed.
+This Plan proposes a uniform density for the entire area of CRN-0.5 C-0.5 R-0.5 H-35 with the exception of the southeast quadrant, where heights of up to 45 feet would be allowed in limited circumstances.
 A total FAR of 0.5 accommodates all current development in the Plan area and allows for modest expansion of either commercial or residential uses on all properties.